Myself-Kishore/Twitter-Sentiment-Analysis/README.md

 # _Twitter-Sentiment-Analysis_

-### This project is a Twitter Sentiment Analysis web application built using Flask for the backend, Tweepy for accessing the Twitter API, and TextBlob for sentiment analysis.
-Here’s a summary of the functionality:
+### _This project is a Twitter Sentiment Analysis web application built using Flask for the backend, Tweepy for accessing the Twitter API, and TextBlob for sentiment analysis.
+Here’s a summary of the functionality_

 ### _**Tweet Cleaning:**_